 A standout in this light display is the Villa Navideña, or Christmas Village, with its fanciful installations, giant decorations, and displays that showcase seasonal folklore.
 You can stroll along lighted walkways, finding scenes with reindeer and elves and interactive displays for children, adding wonder to the season.

 Feel the Christmas spirit in Atlixco even through its food and markets, a true heaven for foodies and gift seekers.
 Mexican sweets and baked goods, crafts, and ornaments are offered along the streets in local stalls.
 The town’s many greenhouses spring to life too, selling bright red nochebuenas (poinsettias), contributing to the festive colors.
-Regarded as one of the principal flower producers in Mexico, Atlixco wears Christmas well as its factory of floriculture gives the town a garden effect prepared for the celebration.
+Regarded as one of the principal flower producers in Mexico, Atlixco wears Christmas well, and its floriculture factory gives the town a garden effect prepared for the celebration.

 In Michoacan, you can find this “town of eternal Christmas,” which serves as an obligatory stop on the list of Christmas lovers’ wishes in Mexico.
 Known for its glass-blown Christmas decorations sold around the globe, this quaint little mountain town has made a name for itself as one of Mexico’s Christmas gems.

 Each November, the town’s Feria de la Esfera (Ornament Fair) opens, invigorating thousands of visitors who come to marvel at and buy its hand-made ornaments.
-Among its cobbled streets, along with workshops showcasing glittering ornaments streaked with colors in every hue and made by ears of experts who have handed over the techniques as heritage within their families.
+Among its cobbled streets, there are workshops showing glittering ornaments streaked with colors in every hue and made by the ears of experts who have handed over the techniques as heritage within their families.

 In addition to the spectacular light display, Christmas in Tlalpujahua showcases cultural traditions that include nativity scenes all over town and locals enjoying music, snowy moments, dance, and holiday foods.
 The beautiful town square turns into a holiday wonderland, most of the time with a giant adorned Christmas tree.